Carroll O'Connor: All in the Family

 CBS debated whether the controversial subject matter of All in the Family would mesh with a sitcom.
-Racial issues, ethnicities, religions, class, education, women's equality, gun control, politics, inflation, the Vietnam War, energy crisis, Watergate and other timely topics of the 1970s were addressed.
+Racial issues, ethnicities, religions, sexuality, class, education, women's equality, gun control, politics, inflation, the Vietnam War, energy crisis, Watergate and other timely topics of the 1970s were addressed.
 Like its British predecessor Till Death Us Do Part, the show lent dramatic social substance to the traditional sitcom format.
 Archie Bunker's popularity made O'Connor a top-billing star of the 1970s.
 O'Connor was apprehensive of being typecast for playing the role, but at the same time he was protective, not just of his character, but of the entire show.

 A contract dispute between O'Connor and Lear marred the beginning of the show's fifth season.
 Eventually O'Connor received a raise and appeared in the series until it ended.
 For his work as Archie Bunker, he was nominated for eight Emmy Awards as Outstanding Lead Actor in a Comedy Series; he won the award four times (1972, 1977, 1978 and 1979).
 At the end of the eighth season in 1978, Reiner and Struthers left the series to pursue other projects.

 Rob Reiner said in a 2014 interview about his on- and off-screen chemistry with O'Connor: "We did over 200 shows in front of a live audience.
 So I learned a lot about what audiences like, what they don't like, how stories are structured.
 I would spend a lot of time in the writing room and I actually wrote some scripts.
 And from Carroll O'Connor I learned a lot about how you perform and how important the script and story are for the actors.
 So the actor doesn't have to push things.
 You can let the story and the dialogue support you if it's good.
 I had great people around me, and I took from all the people who were around."
 Comparing O'Connor's character to Archie Bunker, Reiner said: "Carroll O'Connor brought his humanity to the character even though he had these abhorrent views.
 He's still a feeling, human being.
 He loved his wife even though he acted the way he did, and he loved his daughter.
 Those things come out.
 I don't think anybody's all good or all bad."